Keyhole Surgery to Remove The Gallbladder

 Similar Posts

 This information has been prepared as a service to our patients.
 It is not meant to act as a substitute for individual medical advice for specific patients.
 For after-hour emergencies please call (+92)302 829 1799.
-Serious eye injuries could require immediate treatment or surgery to prevent permanent eye damage resulting in vision loss.
-However, minor…
+This information on viral conjunctivitis or what is commonly referred to as “pink eye” is meant to assist our patients…